 Israeli strikes leave 40+ casualties in south Lebanon

-Meanwhile, Hezbollah claimed four separate drone operations targeting Israeli forces in southern Lebanon, hitting a Merkava tank with two loitering drones, targeting an Israeli evacuation unit and a gathering of soldiers in Bint Jbeil district, and pounding a newly established artillery position in Sour district, using a swarm of drones.
+Meanwhile, Hezbollah claimed four drone operations targeting Israeli forces in southern Lebanon, including strikes on a Merkava tank using two loitering drones, an evacuation unit and troop gathering in Bint Jbeil district, and a newly established artillery position in the Tyre district with a drone swarm.

-In a statement, the group warned against an attempt to “implicate” the Lebanese government in a bilateral arrangement between Netanyahu and the US administration, adding that continued attacks on Israeli forces constitute a “legitimate response” to ceasefire violations.
+In a statement, the group warned against an attempt to “implicate” the Lebanese government in a bilateral arrangement between Israeli Prime Minister Benjamin Netanyahu and the US administration, adding that continued attacks on Israeli forces constitute a “legitimate response” to ceasefire violations.

-On April 24, US President Donald Trump announced a three-week extension of a US-brokered ceasefire between Israel and Lebanon, just days before the original 10-day truce —launched on April 16 to halt cross-border fighting— was set to expire on April 26.
+On April 24, US President Donald Trump announced a three-week extension of a US-brokered ceasefire between Israel and Lebanon, just days before the original 10-day truce was set to expire on April 26.

 Read more: How Lebanon's fragmented power blocks a peace with Israel